suhakulsum/timetable_management_system/README.md

 # timetable_management_system
 It is mini project based on Python as coding language and TKinter as its interface.
 We have used MySQL as the database.
+Everything is working but the interface could be improved.